PMET-public/module-vimeo/README.md

 # Dependencies

-For this module to work, the following patchs must be applied:
+For this module to work, the changes from the following urls must be applied as patches to the Magento installation:
 - https://github.com/magento/magento2/pull/9414/files
 - https://github.com/magento/magento2/commit/1fbe1f004ed911291e8a1ee390dff409c7a35b4f